 SAMUEL S. CHEN

-Samuel Chen is an award-winning political scientist, analyst, and strategist and serves as Principal Director and Chief Strategist of The Liddell Group.
+Samuel Chen an award-winning political scientist, analyst, and strategist and serves as Principal Director and Chief Strategist of The Liddell Group.

-In 2017, Chen was named by City & State PA to their "40 Under 40" list of leaders in government and politics in both 2021 and 2017 and, in 2014, he received the Rising Star designation from PoliticsPA and was named to their "30 Under 30" list for political operatives.
-He serves as a judge for the prestigious Pollie Awards, hosted by the American Association of Political Consultants and dubbed by Esquire magazine as the "Oscars of political advertising," and was named their 2019 Outstanding Judge of the Year.
+Chen was named by City & State PA to their "40 Under 40" list of leaders in government and politics in both 2021 and 2017 and, in 2014, he received the Rising Star designation from PoliticsPA and was named to their "30 Under 30" list for political operatives.
+He previously served as a judge for the prestigious Pollie Awards, hosted by the American Association of Political Consultants and dubbed by Esquire magazine as the "Oscars of political advertising," and was named Outstanding Judge of the Year in 2019.
 He has additionally received various accolades for his work in higher education and academia.

-A proud alumnus of Baylor University, Chen holds degrees in philosophy, political science, and church-state studies and has also completed studies in homeland security and emergency management from the Valley Forge Military College.
-During his time in Waco, Texas, he also served as a government policy stakeholder for the Greater Waco Education Alliance.
-He remains involved with his alma mater through their Baylor in Washington program.
+A proud alumnus of Baylor University, Chen holds degrees in philosophy, political science, and church-state studies and has completed studies in homeland security and emergency management from the Valley Forge Military College.
+He is active in campus ministry and is involved at his home church in Pennsylvania.

 FAST FACTS: SAM CHEN